What you need to know

 - While waiting for public transport avoid standing close to strangers, and avoid sitting next to someone you don’t know when on board.
 Follow the instructions from your transport operators.

-- Maintain good hygiene – wash your hands often, sneeze or cough into your elbow.
+- Maintain good hygiene – wash your hands often, cough or sneeze into your elbow.

 - Keep track of your journey, including where and when you boarded and where you’re sitting.